Fun. Fast. Profitable. Thrilling.

 The majority of online players are casual players with a relatively small online bankroll.
 But to play poker properly you need to have a roll large enough to support the losses you're bound to take.

 No matter how good you are at the game, everyone loses sometimes.
 If you don't have enough money to cover these accepted losses you will have no way to play through into a profit in SnGs.

-It doesn't matter what style of SNG you like to play - nine-player, six-handed, 45-man, heads-up, turbo, knockout, deep-stack, large field or shootout - they all put the odds against you for one sitting (some more so than others).
+It doesn't matter what style of SnG you like to play - 9-handed, 6-handed, 45-player, Heads-Up, Turbo, Knockout, Deep Stack, Shootout, Bounty, Jackpot - they all put the odds against you for one sitting (some more so than others).

-In the long run you're going to make lots of money - unless you go broke before you allow the long run to play out.
+But in the long run, you're going to make lots of money - unless you go broke before you allow the long run to play out.

 That same player would have no chance at keeping the ratio when playing turbo 45-man SNGs.

 Even if you have an impressive single-table SnG win ratio, it's not required to maintain this ratio when moving up to a 45-man SnG.